CBT therapy focuses on the ‘here and now’ and encompasses many techniques, showing strong evidence for many kinds of problems.

 Sessions may include some writing and will often include homework, which is reviewed at each session with your CBT therapist.
 The aim of CBT is for you to become your own therapist so that by the end of therapy, you’re able to take away your learning and continue to apply it.

-We offer CBT therapy in Birmingham.
-Phinity Therapy also serve other cities and countries through our network of qualified therapists.
+We offer Cognitive Behavioural Therapy in Birmingham.
+Phinity Therapy also serves other cities and countries through our network of qualified therapists.
 Online therapy is also available, catering for those who cannot reach our clinic or have busy schedules.

 Make a commitment to taking control and living the life you want and deserve.
 Start by booking your Free Initial Consultation Today and speak to one of our friendly principal therapists about your concerns and desired goals.